fmv1992/data_sciences_challenge_01/readme.md

 feedback.***
 Docx and pdf versions are provided for convenience.
 Their rendering fidelity to the final deliverable is not warranted though.

+# Reproducibility

+This project is easily reproducible.
+In order to do that one just needs to run:
+`zsh ./code/reproducibility/reproduce_code_on_a_python_virtual_environment.sh`.
+The script will:

+1. **Clean the `/tmp/virtual_env` path.**
+1. Setup a virtual environment.
+1. Install dependencies using pip.
+1. Clone this project.
+1. Execute the project.
+If sucessfull the last message will be: `Done!
+Sucess!`